You want smart political talk without the meltdowns?

 Don't bring your kids to protest.

-Especially ones that might have a tendency or propensity to be violent.
+Not a good idea, especially ones that might have a tendency or propensity to be violent.

-My question for Tish James, will you apologize to President Trump for wasting millions of dollars and the state of New York for a witch trial?
+My question for Tish James: Will you apologize to President Trump for wasting millions of dollars and the state of New York for a witch trial?

-The crowd erupted with booze, the man was escorted out.
+The man was escorted out.

 And of course, she ran on a platform.